Last week, I had the privilege of being trained as a Climate Reality Leader by Al Gore and the Climate Reality Project (CRP) in Pittsburgh.

 Why Become a Climate Reality Leader?

 Lastly, I think it’s really important to understand why someone would become a climate leader in the first place.
 We all have different reasons.
+My friends over at Montemlife put together a list of 50 of our favorite places that will be affected by climate change (and which might disappear completely over time).
+It’s a shocking, and sobering, list of places that we tend to take for granted.
 I’ve always been interested in environmentalism, yet my two reasons are named Tenley (6) and Taylor (3), my nieces, pictured above.
 They will live to see the end of this century—while I will not—and I want to know that I did everything I could to ensure they would breathe clean air, see the same plants and animals I saw growing up, and lived healthy, fulfilling lives in a beautiful natural world.

 Together, we will win this.